The Priddy Foundation

 Governance and Leadership

-President/CEO: Dr. Shelley S. Sweatt leads the foundation with a philosophy emphasizing collaborative partnerships and personalized guidance for applicants.
+President/CEO: Dr Shelley S. Sweatt leads the foundation with a philosophy emphasising collaborative partnerships and personalised guidance for applicants.
 In her president's message, she notes the foundation's substantial impact and states, "You are the individuals who help keep our communities strong and make them great places to call home," acknowledging the vital role of nonprofit workers.

 Application Process & Timeline